Have you ever considered the alternative ways to document your travels?

 You don’t have to be a good artist to make art from your travels which is meaningful to you!
 I am a terrible artist, despite having a degree in design, but I still love to doodle and paint my memories!

 While my watercolors are definitely not getting shared here today, there is a lady on Instagram who has graciously allowed me to share her lovely watercolors, journaling her travels!

 Helen C. Stark is one of my favorite watercolor journalists!
-Her creativity never ceases to wow me, and let’s just be honest – if you’re not following her yet, just click the image below and then click FOLLOW when your page pops up.
+Her creativity never ceases to wow me, and let’s just be honest – if you’re not following her yet, you should be!

 What other ways can you think of to document your travels?
 Are there any unique things you do to remember where you’ve been and what you’ve done?